kingjulio8238/Memary/README.md

 # memary: Open-Source Longterm Memory for Autonomous Agents

-todo: add video of demo?
+todo: add video of demo

 ## Why use memary?
 Agents use LLMs that are currently constraint to finite context windows. memary overcomes this limitation by allowing your agents to store a large corpus of information in knowledge graphs, infer user knowledge through our memory modules, and only retrieve relevant information for meaningful responses.